 Lightning is the #2 storm killer in the U.S., killing more than hurricanes or tornadoes on average.
 Only floods kill more.
-But the real story of lightning isn't the deaths; it's the injuries.
+But the real story of lightning isn't the deaths, it's the injuries.
 Only about 10% of those struck are killed; 90% survive.
 But of the survivors, many suffer life-long severe injury and disability.
-These injuries are primarily neurological, with many symptoms, and are sometimes difficult to diagnose.
-Lightning also causes about \$5 billion of economic loss yearly in the U.S.
+These injuries are primarily neurological, with a wide range of symptoms, and are sometimes difficult to diagnose.
+Lightning also causes about \$5 billion of economic loss each year in the U.S.